home-assistant/developers.home-assistant/docs/frontend/development.md

 ]
 ```

-The Home Assistant's devcontainer needs to get rebuilt via the `docker-build` [task](/development_environment.mdx#tasks), and the `configuration.yaml` should point to the path inside the container:
+The Home Assistant's devcontainer needs to get rebuilt via the `Dev Containers: Rebuild Container` with: Shift+Command+P(Mac) / Ctrl+Shift+P (Windows/Linux).
+The `configuration.yaml` should point to the path inside the container:

 ```yaml
 frontend: